![]() |

 |

 Chad Curtis Dr. Chad Curtis is a professor of data science and analytics at Nevada State University.
 He teaches courses in programming and statistics and mentors undergraduate researchers in biomedical research projects through the NIH-funded INBRE program.
 His research interests include nanoparticle therapeutics, machine learning, and the scholarship of teaching and learning.
-He has authored Reacting games for use in STEM classrooms including "Radioactive: The Chemists, the Anthropologists and the Advent of Radiocarbon Dating" and "The Cigarette Century: Tobacco and Cancer, 1964-1965."
-Ray Kimball |
+He has authored Reacting games for use in STEM classrooms including "Radioactive: The Chemists, the Anthropologists and the Advent of Radiocarbon Dating" and "The Cigarette Century: Tobacco and Cancer, 1964-1965." |

-We invite instructors join our Facebook Faculty Lounge, where you'll find a wonderful community eager to help and answer questions.
-We also encourage you to submit your question for the forthcoming FAQ, and to check out our upcoming events.
+Members can contact game authors directly if they have questions about using the game.
+We also invite instructors join our Facebook Faculty Lounge, where you'll find a wonderful community eager to help and answer questions.

 |